GenAIOps for MLOps practitioners

 DataOps

-Training and fine tuning
+Training and fine-tuning

 RAG and prompt engineering

-The intent for the data in RAG solutions is to provide grounding data that is presented to the language model as part of a prompt.
+The intent for the data in RAG solutions is to provide grounding data that's presented to the language model as part of a prompt.
 RAG solutions often require the processing of large documents into a collection of right-sized, semantically relevant chunks, and persisting those chunks in a vector store.
 See Designing and developing a RAG solution for details.
 Reproducibility and data versioning for RAG solutions allows you to experiment with different chunking and embedding strategies, compare performance, and roll back to previous versions.

-Data pipelines for chunking documents aren't part of DataOps in traditional MLOps so you have to extend both your architecture and operations.
-The data pipelines can read data from multiple disparate sources with both structured and unstructured data.
-They can write the transformed data to different targets, as well.
-You must extend your architecture to include the data stores you use for grounding data.
-Common data stores for these patterns are vector stores like Azure AI Search.
-Like with training and fine tuning, you can take advantage of Azure Machine Learning pipelines or other data pipelining tools to orchestrate the stages of chunking.
-You can take advantage of prompt flows in Azure Machine Learning pipelines to process and enrich your data in a consistent and reproducible manner.
-You also must extend your operations to maintain the freshness and validity of the search indexes in your data stores.
+Data pipelines for chunking documents aren't part of DataOps in traditional MLOps, so you have to extend your architecture and operations.
+The data pipelines can read data from disparate sources that include both structured and unstructured data.
+They can also write the transformed data to different targets.
+You must extend your architecture to include the data stores that you use for grounding data.
+Common data stores for these patterns are vector stores like AI Search.

 Experimentation

-Training and fine tuning
+Training and fine-tuning

 RAG and prompt engineering

-- Chunking strategy
+• Chunking strategy

-- What and how you should enrich chunks
+• What and how to enrich chunks

-- Your embedding model
+• Your embedding model

-- Configuration of your search index
+• Configuration of your search index

-- What searches to perform (vector, full text, hybrid, and so on)
+• What searches to perform (vector, full text, hybrid, and so on)

 Evaluation and experimentation

-Training and fine tuning
+Training and fine-tuning

 RAG and prompt engineering

-- Translation: BLEU
+• Translation: BLEU

-- Summarization: ROUGE.
+• Summarization: ROUGE.
 BLEU, BERTScore, METEOR

-- Classification: Precision, Recall, Accuracy, Cross-entropy
+• Classification: Precision, Recall, Accuracy, Cross-entropy

-- RAG: Groundedness, Relevancy
+• RAG: Groundedness, Relevancy

 Note

-See LLM end to end evaluation for more information on evaluating language models and RAG solutions.
+See LLM end-to-end evaluation for more information on evaluating language models and RAG solutions.

 Deployment

-Training and fine tuning
+Training and fine-tuning

 RAG and prompt engineering

-- Rigorous testing, including unit tests
+• Rigorous testing, including unit tests.

 Inferencing and monitoring